eBible.org

 The precautions we take include:

 One thing that isn’t covered above that some Bible translation copyright owners consider an economic threat is some kind of way to limit copying, usually associated with collection of payment.
 Right now, there are really only two methods that sort of do this: limiting distribution to online-only formats (HTML and BrowserBible/InScript) and/or using encrypted Sword modules and setting up some separate point of sale process to issue keys to those modules.
-This sort of thing is totally the opposite of our normal viral distribution mindset, but in cases where free and unlimited distribution of God’s Word in a particular Bible translation is unacceptable to the copyright owners, it can be an option.
+This sort of thing is the opposite of our normal viral distribution mindset, but in cases where free and unlimited distribution of God’s Word in a particular Bible translation is unacceptable to the copyright owners, it can be an option.
 There are also future plans for a new Bible study app that would have optional digital copy restriction management built in for selected modules, but that is likely at least a year down the road.

 What is a Digital Signature?